Ratnik is not just a force development program, it’s a reaction to a contemporary global trend.

 It is important to keep in mind, that the fielding of Ratnik gear is not uniform force-wide.
 Individual soldiers and units may or may not possess the latest generation, and it is common practice to see an assortment of items from multiple generations among the men.

-As aforementioned, the Ratnik system is modular, with an array of components underneath each main category.
+The Ratnik system is modular, with an array of components underneath each main category.
 Those categories include:

 - Small arms